 Spaghetti squash is such a mild-tasting squash.
 And that's a good thing.
 Because like its namesake pasta, spaghetti squash loves being matched up with flavorful sauces and such.
 Rather than compete, it takes kindly to other flavors.

 In these paleo and gluten-free times, spaghetti squash is kind of having a perfect moment.
 It stands in heroically as a delicious, satisfying substitution for wheat pasta.
-It’s a sensational substitute because, after you cook it, the fruit easily pulls apart with a fork into thin, spaghetti-like ribbons.
+It's a sensational substitute because, after cooking spaghetti squash, the fruit softens and easily pulls apart with a fork into thin, spaghetti-like ribbons.
 Hence, the name.

 Even so, you probably won't confuse the tender strands of squash for the bite of actual pasta.
 And that's okay.
 Spaghetti squash has a tasty, toothy texture all its own.
 You'll love it.